Business process automation: What is it, why it matters and how can your business use Robotic Process Automation to

 As of early 2020, not enough companies are adopting innovations that would automate tedious and time-consuming tasks.
 According to the Forrester report, The Sorry State of Digital Transformation in 2018, many businesses still don’t have “process excellence and workflow automation.”

 Let’s look further into how businesses are overcoming this challenge, how RPA works in practice (including alongside machine learning and artificial intelligence systems), and the advantages of Business Process Automation.

 Different types of Robotic Process Automation

-At present, there are two main types of RPA solutions.
+At present, there are two main types of Robotic Process Automation solutions.

-Attended RPA Solutions: Which is also referred to as Robotic Desktop Automation (RDA).
+Attended Robotic Process Automation Solutions: Which is also referred to as Robotic Desktop Automation (RDA).
 This is where human intervention or a triggering action is still required, to initiate an automated process.
 In many cases, this is when higher-value inputs can be fed into a system, such as notes from a client meeting, or order from another department.
 At that point, the automated systems can take over and streamline processes that human staff used to do.

 Unattended RPA: Ultimately, the aim of RPA is to ensure that humans don’t need to do anything to manually trigger actions.
 Automatic systems should run autonomously, and there are already millions of bots around the world doing just that.
 In many cases, these are running on servers in the cloud without the need for human management and oversight.